 Mornington Peninsula Shopping

-- a region of over 30 seaside and vineyard villages
+- 30 seaside and vineyard villages

 For such a compact region, the Mornington Peninsula has a remarkable number and variety of villages, each

 offering its own individual shopping experience.
 There are more than 30 seaside and hinterland villages where

 you'll find cafes and restaurants, high street shopping or shopping complexes, and intriguing little shops,